Before you can start learning Django, you must install some software on your computer. Fortunately, this is a simple three step process:

 Before we create our virtual environment, we first need to create a project folder that will house not only our virtual environment, but all the code and media for our Django club site.

 The project folder can go anywhere on your computer, although it’s highly recommended that it be created somewhere in your user directory, so you don’t get permission issues later on.
 A good place for your project in Windows is your My Documents folder.
+On a Mac your Documents folder is also a logical choice, however it can go anywhere in your user directory.

 Create a new folder on your system.
 I have named the folder